Regulations Governing the Employment of Minors in Performances

 (13) Whether the minor has performed in the same production in other states requiring a permit or certificate to perform and whether the permit or certificate was obtained.

-(d) For all performances or rehearsals during school hours the application shall set forth in addition accurate information regarding all of the following: (1) The name and address of the school attended and of the school district where the minor resides.
+(1) The name and address of the school attended and of the school district where the minor resides.

 (2) The grade he has completed in school.

 (3) The hours per week the minor attends school.